JoshuaxCZ/bike-route-planner-public/docs/USER_MANUAL_EN.md

 ### Device Requirements

-- **Android 8.0** (API 26) or newer
+* **Android 8.0** / **API 26** or newer
-- **GPS sensor** - required for location services
+* **GPS sensor** for location tracking
-- **Some free space** for map data
+* **Free storage space** for map data

-### BRouter Installation
+### Installing BRouter

-BRP requires the **BRouter** application to be installed.
-BRouter is an offline routing application created by Filip Němek.
+BRP requires the **BRouter** app to work correctly.
+BRouter is used for offline route calculation.

-#### How to install BRouter:
+#### How to install BRouter

-1. Open BRP and on first launch you will see a dialog to download BRouter
+1. Open BRP.
+On first launch, a dialog will appear with an option to download BRouter.
-2. Go to Google Play Store and install the **BRouter** app
+2. Go to the Google Play Store and install **BRouter**.
-3. After installation, open BRouter and download map data for the area where you plan to ride
+3. After installation, open BRouter and download map data for the area where you want to plan routes.

-### VARIA_RADAR Installation (Optional)
+### Installing Bike Radar Overlay

+Installing **Bike Radar Overlay** is optional.

-If you want to display navigation in an overlay (e.g., on a helmet or head unit), install the **VARIA_RADAR** app.
+If you want to display navigation instructions in overlay mode, for example on the lock screen or in a riding display, install **Bike Radar Overlay** as well.

-VARIA_RADAR is an application for detecting vehicles approaching from behind and displaying navigation instructions in lock-screen / riding display mode.
+Bike Radar Overlay is used to display information during the ride and can also show navigation instructions from BRP.

 ---

 ## Introduction to Route Planning

-### Getting Started
+### How to start

-1. Launch the **Bike Route Planner** app
+1. Launch **Bike Route Planner**.
-2. On the main screen, tap the **Planner** button
+2. On the main screen, tap **Planner**.
-3. Now select the start point and destination
+3. Select the start point and destination of the route.

-### Selecting the Start Point
+### Selecting the start point

-- **Use GPS**: Tap the location icon in the top right corner - the app will use your current position
+* **Use GPS**: Tap the location icon in the top-right corner.
+The app will use your current location.
-- **Select on map**: Tap and hold on the map where you want the start point to be
+* **Select on map**: Tap and hold the place on the map where the route should start.

-### Selecting the Destination
+### Selecting the destination

-- **Select on map**: Tap and hold on the map where you want the destination to be
+* **Select on map**: Tap and hold the place on the map where the route should end.
-- **Cancel destination**: Confirm your selection by tapping the X icon in the top right corner
+* **Cancel destination**: You can cancel the destination by tapping the **X** icon in the top-right corner.

-### Adding Stopovers (Waypoints)
+### Adding via points

+Via points are used to make the route pass through specific places.

-- After selecting the destination, tap the **+** button
+1. After selecting the destination, tap the **+** button.
-- Then tap and hold on the map - this adds a stopover point
+2. Tap and hold the desired place on the map.
+3. A new via point will be added.

-- You can add up to 8 stopover points
+You can add up to **8 via points**.

 ---

 ## Bike Types

-The app supports 6 bike types, each with different routing profiles:

-### 1. Road

-**Description**: Road profile focused on paved surfaces, smooth flow and safety.

-**Preferences**:
-- Asphalt and concrete surfaces
-- Cycleways and signed cycle routes
-- Residential areas with low speed limits

-**Avoids**:
-- Off-road paths without paved surface
-- Poor quality surfaces
-- Technically challenging sections

-**Who it's for**: Road cyclists who want a smooth and safe ride.

-### 2. Gravel

-**Description**: A mix of asphalt, gravel and rideable unpaved roads.

-**Preferences**:
-- Asphalt and paved surfaces
-- Light gravel and rougher terrain
-- Quality forest and field roads

-**Tolerates**:
-- Medium quality unpaved roads
-- Tracktype grade 1-3

-**Does not allow**:
-- Poorly passable surfaces
-- Very technical sections

-**Who it's for**: Gravel riders who want a combination of road and light off-road.

-### 3. MTB (Off-road)

-**Description**: Profile for terrain, trails and more technical sections.

-**Preferences**:
-- Off-road trails and mountain bike routes
-- Forest and park paths
-- Tracktype grade 1-3

-**Tolerates**:
-- Unpaved surfaces
-- Footpaths, if cycling is allowed
-- Quality footpaths

-**Avoids**:
-- Motor vehicle roads without bicycle permission
-- Roads with explicit prohibitions

-**Who it's for**: MTB riders who want to ride in off-road terrain.

-### 4. Touring

-**Description**: Longer rides with stable pace and reliable surfaces.

-**Preferences**:
-- Reliable surfaces
-- Routes with stable speed
-- Longer routes with smooth pace

-**Tolerates**:
-- Medium quality unpaved roads
-- Low-speed roads

-**Who it's for**: Touring cyclists who want longer rides with comfortable pace.

-### 5. Commute

-**Description**: Daily transport with emphasis on reliability and time.

-**Preferences**:
-- Paved surfaces
-- Direct routes
-- Reliable and familiar roads

-**Tolerates**:
-- Cycleways
-- Residential areas

-**Who it's for**: Daily commuters to work or school.

-### 6. Explore

-**Description**: Discovering new sections even if the route is less predictable.

-**Preferences**:
-- New and unfamiliar routes
-- Combination of surfaces
-- Discovering new places

-**Tolerates**:
-- More risky sections
-- Less predictable routes

-**Who it's for**: Explorers who want to discover new routes.
+The app supports 6 bike types.
+Each type uses different route profiling.

+### 1. Road – Road Bike

+**Description:**
+A road profile focused on paved surfaces, smooth riding, and safety.

+**Prefers:**

+* asphalt and concrete surfaces,
+* cycle paths and cycling routes,
+* residential areas with lower traffic speed.

+**Avoids:**

+* unpaved off-road tracks,
+* poor-quality surfaces,
+* technically difficult sections.

+**Recommended for:**
+Road bike riders who want a smooth and safe ride on good-quality surfaces.

+### 2. Gravel – Gravel Bike

+**Description:**
+A profile combining asphalt, gravel, and well-rideable unpaved roads.

+**Prefers:**

+* asphalt and paved surfaces,
+* fine gravel,
+* good-quality forest and field roads.

+**Tolerates:**

+* medium-quality unpaved roads,
+* roads tagged as `tracktype grade 1–3`.

+**Avoids:**

+* poorly rideable surfaces,
+* highly technical sections.

+**Recommended for:**
+Gravel riders who want a mix of road and light off-road riding.

+### 3. MTB – Mountain Bike

+**Description:**
+A profile for off-road riding, trails, and more technical sections.

+**Prefers:**

+* off-road routes and trails,
+* forest and park paths,
+* roads tagged as `tracktype grade 1–3`.

+**Tolerates:**

+* unpaved surfaces,
+* footpaths where cycling is allowed,
+* good-quality hiking paths.

+**Avoids:**

+* motor-vehicle roads where bicycles are not allowed,
+* roads with clear access restrictions.

+**Recommended for:**
+MTB riders who want to ride off-road.

+### 4. Touring – Touring Bike

+**Description:**
+A profile for longer rides at a steady pace and on reliable surfaces.

+**Prefers:**

+* reliable surfaces,
+* routes with a smooth pace,
+* longer routes suitable for comfortable riding.

+**Tolerates:**

+* medium-quality unpaved roads,
+* calmer roads with lower traffic speeds.

+**Recommended for:**
+Touring cyclists who want longer and more comfortable routes.

+### 5. Commute – Commuter Bike

+**Description:**
+A profile for everyday transport with emphasis on reliability, clarity, and time.

+**Prefers:**

+* firm surfaces,
+* direct routes,
+* familiar and reliable roads.

+**Tolerates:**

+* cycle paths,
+* residential areas,
+* urban roads suitable for bicycles.

+**Recommended for:**
+Daily rides to work, school, or around the city.

+### 6. Explore – Exploration Profile

+**Description:**
+A profile for discovering new routes and less familiar sections, even at the cost of lower predictability.

+**Prefers:**

+* new and less familiar routes,
+* a mix of different surfaces,
+* discovering new places.

+**Tolerates:**

+* more risky sections,
+* less predictable routes,
+* greater surface variety.

+**Recommended for:**
+Riders who want to discover new routes and do not mind a higher level of uncertainty.

 ---

 ## Route Styles

-Each route style defines how much priority is given to safety, speed or distance:

-### 1. Faster

-**Description**: Shorter or faster profile.
-May include busier roads where cycling is legal.

-**What it does**:
-- Priority on speed and route length
-- May accept roads with higher traffic
-- If an alternative is faster, it will choose it even through traffic

-**Warning**: This style may lead on roads with higher traffic where cycling is legal.
-Bicycle-forbidden roads are excluded.

-**Use when**: You need to reach your destination as quickly as possible and are willing to ride on smaller roads.

-### 2. Shortest

-**Description**: Preference for the shortest route.
-May include less comfortable or busier sections where cycling is legal.

-**What it does**:
-- Priority on minimum route length
-- May choose shorter but less comfortable roads
-- May lead on roads with higher traffic

-**Warning**: This style may lead on less comfortable or busier sections where cycling is legal.

-**Use when**: You want the shortest route regardless of comfort.

-### 3. Touring (Balanced)

-**Description**: Balanced profile for regular rides and longer routes.

-**What it does**:
-- Compromise between speed, safety and quality
-- Accepts medium traffic roads
-- Prefers quality surfaces

-**Use**: Default choice for most users who want a balanced route.

-### 4. Safer

-**Description**: Stronger preference for quiet sections, cycleways and lower traffic.

-**What it does**:
-- Priority on safe routes
-- Strongly penalizes main roads without cycling infrastructure
-- Prefers cycleways, residential areas and quiet roads

-**Use**: When you prefer a quiet ride and are willing to ride longer for greater safety.
+The route style determines how the app balances safety, speed, distance, and comfort.

+### 1. Faster – Faster Route

+**Description:**
+A faster profile that gives higher priority to travel time.
+It may use busier roads if cycling is allowed there.

+**What it does:**

+* prioritizes speed and efficiency,
+* may accept roads with heavier traffic,
+* selects a faster option even if it is less calm.

+**Notice:**
+This style may route you along roads with heavier traffic.
+Sections where cycling is prohibited remain excluded.

+**Use case:**
+Suitable when you need to reach your destination as quickly as possible and do not mind riding on less quiet roads.

+### 2. Shortest – Shortest Route

+**Description:**
+A profile focused on minimizing total route distance.
+It may include less comfortable or busier sections if cycling is legally allowed there.

+**What it does:**

+* minimizes total route length,
+* may choose shorter but less comfortable roads,
+* may use roads with heavier traffic.

+**Notice:**
+The shortest route is not always the most comfortable or the safest option.

+**Use case:**
+Suitable when you want the shortest possible route regardless of comfort.

+### 3. Touring / Balanced – Balanced Route

+**Description:**
+A balanced profile for regular rides and longer trips.

+**What it does:**

+* balances speed, safety, and surface quality,
+* accepts moderately busy roads,
+* prefers good-quality and reliable surfaces.

+**Use case:**
+Recommended as the default option for most users.

+### 4. Safer – Safer Route

+**Description:**
+A profile with a stronger preference for calm sections, cycle paths, and roads with lower traffic.

+**What it does:**

+* prioritizes safer routes,
+* strongly penalizes main roads without bike lanes,
+* prefers cycle paths, residential areas, and quiet roads.

+**Use case:**
+Suitable if you prefer a calmer ride and are willing to take a longer route in exchange for higher safety.

 ---